Bug #698

 lists in favor of Redmine, but rather use it as project management tool.

-Updated by Cor Nouws about 9 years ago
+Updated by Cor Nouws over 9 years ago

 Since we have some mixed use of mailing list and Redmine, should we set this to completed?